skx/yawns/NOTES.md

 * http://misc.debian-administration.org/events/

-This behaviour is disabled by setting `alerts = 0` in the configuration file.
+This behaviour is disabled by commenting out the setting of the `event_endpoint` configuration variable in the `lib/conf/SiteConfig.pm` file.

-You can see the server-side code to this system at the following location:
+The server-side code is available at the following location:

 * http://git.steve.org.uk/yawns/events